nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. should be able to store at least 100 tasks
+5. should be open source
+6. should open the app in less than 3 sec

 {More to be added}